WolfAnto/Valorant-Xp-Bot/README.md

 # Instructions

-1- Install Python (3.9.0 is what I wrote the code in, will probably work with 3.5.x +) If doesn't work with Python 3.9.0 try with Python 3.8.5
+1- Install Python (3.9.0 is what I wrote the code in, will probably work with 3.5.x +)

 2- Open _PackageInstaller.bat as admin to install dependencies using pip.

-3- Open Valorant, go to PLAY and then click on DEATHMATCH.
+3- Close Valorant and then reopen it and leave it on the home menu, do not click anything else.

-4- Open bot and then press 1.
+4- Open bot and navigate the menu (advised to read the information).

 5- Choose which Player Card you want to use, change to that one in game and then select it in the bot console.
+You can either use the default Valorant Player Card or the Beta Pioneer Card (recommended)

-6- Follow instructions that will appear on screen if you haven't already.
+6- Follow the instructions that will appear on screen if you haven't already.

 # Help